HMCL-UNIST/F1tenthKorea2024/en/registration.md

 # Participants

-If you have registered for participation but the list below is not updated, please contact us at f1tenth.korea@gmail.com.
+If you have registered for participation but the list below is not updated, please contact us at ryujs@unist.ac.kr.

 | TEAM NAME | AFFILIATION | TEAM MEMBERS |
 |:---|:---|:---|